-Handing back the railway to passenger services at a higher speed is a top priority for our engineers.
+Handing back the railway to your services at a higher speed is a top priority for our engineers.

 We carry out track renewals throughout the year to keep the railway safe and reliable for trains.
-We couldn’t run the railway without replacing life-expired infrastructure, but these upgrades have historically required trains to run at temporary speed restrictions of 50mph immediately after, causing delays for passengers.
+We couldn’t run the railway without replacing life-expired infrastructure, but these upgrades have historically required trains to run at temporary speed restrictions of 50mph immediately after, causing delays to your journeys.

 What’s a temporary speed restriction?